-While Rhyolite and the Bullfrog Mining District produced more than $1 million within three short years [about $27 million by today’s standards,] this boomtown declined almost as rapidly as it came to life.
+While Rhyolite and the Bullfrog Mining District produced more than $1 million within three short years [about $27 million by today’s standards], this boomtown declined almost as rapidly as it came to life.
 Like most other has-been mining communities, the high-grade ore began to diminish and the 1906 San Francisco earthquake proved to be the kiss of death as the rail service was seriously disrupted.
 By 1910, mines began to close, businesses failed, and workers sought employment elsewhere.
-The banks, newspapers, post office and train depot closed by 1914, and the power companies shut down electricity powering Rhyolite in 1914, essentially forcing all remaining residents out of town.
+The banks, newspapers, post office, and train depot closed by 1914, and the power companies shut down the electricity powering Rhyolite in 1914, essentially forcing all remaining residents out of town.
 Within just one short year, the entire town was almost completely abandoned, and by 1920 only 14 people called Rhyolite home.

 As timber was a hot commodity during this time, many of the town’s remaining infrastructure was relocated to other towns and mining camps.
 If portions of the buildings were not relocated, then entire buildings themselves were moved.
-The Miner’s Union Hall in Rhyolite became the Old Town Hall in Beatty, many of the buildings were used to construct the school in Beatty, and one of Rhyolite’s original saloon countertops was even relocated to Goodsprings and been a fixture in the Pioneer Saloon since 1913.
+The Miner’s Union Hall in Rhyolite became the Old Town Hall in Beatty, many of the buildings were used to construct the school in Beatty, and one of Rhyolite’s original saloon countertops was even relocated to Goodsprings and has been a fixture in the Pioneer Saloon since 1913.

 TOM KELLY BOTTLE HOUSE AND THE GOLDWELL OPEN AIR MUSEUM

-Though the lights went out in 1914, they turned back on a decade later, when Paramont Pictures used Rhyolite as a setting for their film The Air Mail.
+Though the lights went out in 1914, they turned back on a decade later, when Paramount Pictures used Rhyolite as a setting for their film The Air Mail.
 With countless opportunities for drinking in true American West scenes and connecting with another time, perhaps the most pristine is the Tom Kelly bottle house, built completely out of 50,000 medicine, beer and whisky bottles.
 Restored for a Paramount Pictures film in 1926, the house still stands today and is the oldest and largest known bottle house in the United States.

 Aside from being featured on the Silver Screen, tourism soon began to flourish in nearby Death Valley National Park and Rhyolite saw a wave of visitors during the 1930s.
 A few souvenir shops opened, and by 1984 Belgian artist Albert Szukalski created his rendition of The Last Supper sculpture.
-Today, this outdoor sculpture garden is known as Goldwell Open Air and on the southern entrance to the ghost town.
+Today, this outdoor sculpture garden is known as the Goldwell Open Air Museum, on the southern entrance to the ghost town.